 The respondents tipped toward recent adopted: over half (538) began practice within the last five years.
 The average amount of time in medical practice – though clearly not just functional medicine – was 18 years.

 IFM graced the media release with the intriguing title: “Landmark Survey Explores Paradigm Shift in Healthcare Landscape.”
-IFM’s CEO Laurie Hofmann, MPH (pictured) who recently announced plans to step down, stated: “Functional Medicine practitioners worldwide are demonstrating that this systems-medicine approach improves patient outcomes across a wide range of chronic diseases and syndromes.”
+IFM’s CEO Laurie Hofmann, MPH (pictured left) who recently announced plans to step down, stated: “Functional Medicine practitioners worldwide are demonstrating that this systems-medicine approach improves patient outcomes across a wide range of chronic diseases and syndromes.”
 She points to changes in “digital health field, wearable devices, nutrition and exercise apps, personalized medicine, and genomics testing” that she presents as linked to the survey and also to “help[ing] them feel better and reduce costs.”

 The findings of this survey provide us an exciting roadmap to direct our efforts to prepare Functional Medicine practitioners for success in this evolving environment,” she said.
 Yet while 124 questions were asked, survey responses related to much of Hoffman’s comments are only available to those who purchase the result.